MrZainRP/mz-skills/README.md

 ## <h3 align='center'> Moved to a new repo so issues can be opened old version can be found  <a href='https://github.com/Kingsage311/qb-skillz-old'>here</a></h3>
 ## <h3 align='center'>For more support or to see more of my resources you can join my <a href='https://discord.gg/aCFPpcKEGk'>discord</a></h3>

+### ALL CREDIT TO Kings#4220 WHO CREATED AND DISTRIBUTED THIS HANDY SCRIPT - NOW THOUGH BURN ONE STUDIOS.
+THIS FORK FOCUSES ON RP SKILLS AND PROGRESSION RATHER THAN ALTERING IN GAME SKILLS AND GTA V NATIVE MECHANICS.
+THE FOLLOWING EXPLANATION IS Kings' AS WELL, INCLUDING HOW TO UTILISE EXPORTS AND CALL UPON EXPERIENCE IN OTHER RESOURCES.

 ### [ What is this? ]
 - A skillsystem based on GTA's existing skills.
 - Very easy to configure, just check the config.